jcm-ai/Advanced-Calculator-with-Python/README.md

 ![alt text](advanced_calculator.gif)

-**Advanced Calculator** is a feature-rich GUI-based calculator built using Python's `tkinter` library.
+**This Advanced Calculator** is a feature-rich GUI-based calculator built using Python's `tkinter` library.
 It offers basic arithmetic operations, scientific functions, memory storage, and more, all within a user-friendly interface.
 The calculator supports keyboard input and provides enhanced exception handling for a smooth user experience.

 **Features**
 - **Basic Operations:** Addition, subtraction, multiplication, and division.